Oregon 12 CE Bundle

 ♦ Chronic Fatigue, Fibromyalgia and Massage Therapy, 2 CE

 ♦ Diabetes and Massage Therapy, 2 CE

-**Oregon accepts NCBTMB Approved Continuing Education Courses For Massage Licensing Renewal (#450015-06) in Distance Learnin
+**Oregon accepts NCBTMB Approved Continuing Education Courses For Massage Licensing Renewal (#450015-06) in Distance Learning.
+Oregon 12 CE Bundle.

-As posted on the Oregon Board of Massage website, as of July 12, 2021 Oregon requires massage therapists to complete only 12 CE hours for license renewal applications received in the Board office between June 30, 2021 to July 1, 2022.
+As posted on the Oregon Board of Massage website, Oregon requires massage therapists to complete only 12 CE hours for license renewal which will be valid through March 2023.
+You may take all of your CE online through March 2023.

 1 hour in Cultural Competency (Cultural Diversity)